jme/clj-m1-notes/index.md

 300m   |264782 ms |145606 ms  | ~55%

 The M1 Mini is somewhat less than twice as fast at this task as the MBA.
 Nice.

+  > linear perf was expected and linear perf was recieved; The M1 Mini time for 3B reps (1437448 ms).

-Another decidedly non-cpu-melting benchmark but it looks like Apple is really not fooling around with this latest SoC initiative.
+Another decidedly non-cpu-melting, apparently fanlless benchmark but it looks like Apple is really not fooling around with this latest SoC initiative.

 <hr/>